brentyi/tyro/README.md

   integration with configuration file formats like YAML and JSON.
 - [clipstick](https://github.com/sander76/clipstick), which focuses on
   generating CLIs from Pydantic models.
-- [datargs](https://github.com/roee30/datargs) provides a minimal API for dataclasses.
+- [datargs](https://github.com/roee30/datargs), which provides a minimal API for dataclasses.
 - [fire](https://github.com/google/python-fire) and
   [clize](https://github.com/epsy/clize), which support arguments without type